Changissnz/selfinterest/README.md

 of the "self", through expression by the "self" on the constants' existences and plausibilities.
-There is no centrality of the word that is not another word in a self-contained construct, what the source of expressing Aristotelian logic is, and this the "self" is responsible for confirmation and belief.
+There is no centrality of the word that is not another word in a self-contained construct, what the source of expressing Aristotelian logic originally is without application, and this the "self" is responsible for confirmation and belief through their own application.

 # More on philosophies of self-interest #21